 Alongside servicing information, meters are commonly marked with contact information.

-When there is an issue with utilities, customers want to get a fast response.
+When there is an issue with utilities, customers want a fast response.
 If they don’t have the contact number handy, being able to check the meter for the number is a convenient alternative.
+This can prove to be even more useful in the event of an emergency.

 For example, if there is a potential gas leak, first responders may want to contact the gas company for assistance in shutting down the source.
 Providing a contact number directly on the meter provides a quick method to get support when necessary.